aisdigital/ilia-nodejs-challenge/README.md

 ## Runing the server and database

-To run the server you only need to have docker and docker-compose installed in your machine.
+To run the program you only need to have docker and docker-compose installed in your machine.
 Then, it is only needed to clone this repository, enter the repository folder and run:

 ```sh
 docker-compose up